Semi-implicit Euler--Maruyama scheme for polynomial diffusions on the unit ball: Main results

 This estimate together with Theorem \ref{thm:2.3} yields the statements. \end{proof}

-Before we prove Theorem \ref{thm:2.3}, we study some properties of the solution $Y=(Y_{0},X_{1},\ldots,X_{d})^{\top}$ of the SDE \eqref{eq:4}.
+Before we prove Theorem \ref{thm:2.3}, we study some properties of the solution $Y=(Y_{0},X_{1},\ldots,X_{d})^{\top}$ of the system of SDE \eqref{eq:4}.
 In the following proposition, we estimate the inverse moment of $Y_{0}$ and the Kolmogorov type condition of $Y$.